GestoerteBaecker/OneDriveAPI/README.md

 # OneDriveAPI

 This is a really simple Python API to communicate to OneDrive (Download, Upload, Fetch).
 It only uses the authentication with access and refresh tokens.
+For first usage, leave the variable 'refresh_token' in the Settings.json empty.
+After trying to connect to OneDrive you are prompted to grant access (enter your username and password).
+Afterwards the refresh token is generated and could be saved for later usage (it is valid for 3 months; after this period you are prompted again to grant access).

 ## Prerequisites
 For the usage it is necessary to allow the connection of OneDrive to your app.
 Please follow the steps below: